 My recent trip to Cyprus couldn´t be complete without a touch of art & history.
 The Roman Mosaics in Kato Paphos Archaeological Park should be a must stop for all the art lovers…

 Roman mosaics / Kato Paphos Archaeological Park

 “The object of Art is to give life a shape.”

 Is art important?

 Understanding our PAST contributes to who we are in the NOW.
 Art is the best and the most visual reflection of every nation´s history and culture.
-Through symbols, colors and materials we are able to meet our ancestors, those who lived on this planet centuries ago.
-Through art we can touch the eternity…
+Through symbols, colors, and materials we are able to meet our ancestors, those who lived on this planet centuries ago.
+Through art we can touch eternity…

 Kato Paphos Archaeological Park

 Kato Paphos Archaeological Park is composed of several houses and expositions.
 “House of Dionysus” has the most impressive mosaics, restored as a part of the Roman villa, dating back to the 2nd century A.D.
 The archeologists say the house belonged to a member of ruling Roman class.

 2nd century A.D?! you´d ask – Yes, the 2nd century A.D.
 It is unbelievable how well preserved are these mosaics.
 And yet everything our humanity has created in the last centuries constantly needs renovation or restoration.
 Funny, right?!
 Makes me question sometimes the real progress of our modern society.